Dion Sanderson

-Dion Dannie Leonard Sanderson (born 15 December 1999) is an English footballer who plays as a defender for club Derby County, on loan from club Birmingham City.
+Dion Dannie Leonard Sanderson (born 15 December 1999) is an English footballer who plays as a defender for club Derby County.

 He began his career as a youngster with Wolverhampton Wanderers and later spent time on loan at Cardiff City, Sunderland, Birmingham City (two spells) and Queens Park Rangers, before leaving for Birmingham City in 2023.
-He spent the second half of the 202425 season on loan to Blackburn Rovers.
+He spent the second half of the 2024–25 season on loan to Blackburn Rovers.
+In August 2025, he joined Derby County on a season-long loan, the move was made permanent early at the start of 2026.

 Career

 Wolverhampton Wanderers and loan spells

 Sanderson joined Wolverhampton Wanderers' academy as an eight-year-old, signed his first professional contract in 2018, and a year later signed a two-year contract with a 12-month option.
 He was a member of the senior squad for their pre-season tour of China, where he played in the club's Premier League Asia Trophy Final victory over Manchester City.
 He made his competitive debut on 30 October 2019 in an EFL Cup tie against Aston Villa.

 Sanderson joined EFL Championship club Cardiff City on 31 January 2020 on loan to the end of the season.